Frequently Asked Questions

 Fees are paid each term on receipt of your invoice.
 The club accepts vouchers, BACS, cash & cheques.
 Credit & Debit Cards are not acceptable as we do not have the facility.
 BACS is now our preferred method of payment

 Can I bring food or sweets into the club for the Children?

 Yes, only if it is a special celebration such as your child's birthday.
 At other times we would ask that you consult a member of staff before doing so in order to ensure that no child is given access to any food or sweets that might do them harm.

 What happens if I realise I will be late collecting my child?

 It is vital that you alert us to your problem ASAP so that we can make timely arrangements.
-We do charge for telephone calls and late pick if we have not been informed
+We do charge for telephone calls and late collection of your child if we have not been informed

 If my child has an accident or injury will I be told?

 Yes, if your child receives any injury, no matter how minor, you will always be told.
 All injuries are recorded in an accident book and will identify the accident, the injury, what treatment was carried out and the staff member dealing with it.
 You will be asked to sign that you have seen the entry and that you are content with how the matter was handled.

 If I need to change my child's days at the club how do I do that?